gkakani1/GOUTHAM-DATA606/README.md

 Perishable foods such as fruits and vegetables have a limited self-life after harvest or production.
 Most of these crops must be traded with in 1-2 weeks of harvesting.
-Through this capstone project I am planning to design an algorithm which can suggest a particular state in India about what are the best set of states to trade a particular crop.
+Through this capstone project I am planning to design a model which can suggest a particular state in India about what are the best set of states to trade a particular crop.
 If a particular crop is expected to get exported the algorithm should suggest the states to trade with for high profit margins or else in case of